Group4-AI-Challenge/pollinator2-Challenge-M1-AI/README.md

 Phase 1: In the first phase, you will be provided with a training set together with the corresponding labels.
 You will be able to upload your solutions to Codabench and evaluate how well your model performs.
 A leaderboard will be available during this phase to compare your results with those of other participants.

 Phase 2: In the second phase, a new test dataset will be used to evaluate the ability of your code to generalize.
 This dataset will contain images captured from angles that are different from those in Phase 1.
 You need to submit only one model of your choice in that round, and you will see your final score.

+### How to join the challenge

+The Codabench challenge and further information can be found at https://www.codabench.org/competitions/13370/.
+To participate in the challenge, please proceed with the following steps:

+1. Login or create an account on Codabench
+2. Go to "My Submissions" tab
+3. Accept the terms and conditions
+4. Click the Register button

 ### Timeline